jumarko/data-experiments/README.md

 # data-science-experiments
-To learn and experiment with data analysis et al.
+To learn and experiment with data models, databases, data analysis / data science, etc.